 7. Save Money and Bring Your Own Snacks!

 No matter what time the munchies hit, having my own snacks in the room is always the cost-effective way to go.
 A trip to the gift shop or candy store can become costly and you’d probably end up buying something that you wouldn’t buy at home.

 Pack a can of assorted nuts, chips or popcorn.
 This is crucial when traveling with kids.
 Make sure to pack plenty of their favorite snacks.
 Healthier, better than the selection on the ship, and available on a moment’s notice, snacks from home can save the day.

-Bottom line.
-No one likes to waste money, especially if it could have been avoided.
-Whether it’s your 1st or 31st cruise, the less money spent onboard for things that could have been packed from home, the more you’ll enjoy your vacation.
+Who doesn’t want to save money on a cruise?
+Certainly no one likes to waste money, especially if it could have been avoided.
+Whether it’s your 1st or 31st cruise, bring these money-saving items from home and spend less money onboard.
+Put the savings for specialty dining or shore excursions and you’ll enjoy your vacation even more.
 Guaranteed.